-Littleton Public Schools Moves to i-Ready Assessment in Reading and Mathematics for Elementary Students
+Littleton Public Schools Moves to i-Ready Assessment in Reading and Mathematics for Elementary and Middle School Students

-In 2015/16, Littleton Public Schools piloted the i-Ready diagnostic assessment in reading and math.
-The pilot was used to determine if the addition of i-Ready was the appropriate school and teacher tool to help determine students instructional level and measure academic growth from year to year.
-The pilot was successful and for grades kindergarten through fifth Littleton Public Schools is replacing the Measures of Academic Progress (MAP) assessment with the i-Ready Diagnostic Assessment by Curriculum Associates.
-Littleton Public School teachers and administrators are excited for this new level of information that i-Ready assessments will provide.
-This fall, all students in grades kindergarten through fifth will take a diagnostic assessment in reading and mathematics.
+In 2015/16, Littleton Public Schools piloted the i-Ready diagnostic assessment in reading and math to determine if the addition of i-Ready was the appropriate school and teacher tool to help evaluate students’ instructional level and measure academic growth from year to year.
+With the success of the pilot and implementation in 2016-17 for grades kindergarten through fifth, Littleton Public Schools replaced the Measures of Academic Progress (MAP) assessment with the i-Ready Diagnostic Assessment by Curriculum Associates.
+Beginning 2017/18, Littleton Public schools will continue with the implementation to include grades sixth through eighth.
+This fall and spring, all students in grades kindergarten through eighth will take a diagnostic assessment in reading and mathematics.

 i-Ready is an online program that will help us assess each students’ individual needs and monitor their progress throughout the school year.
 The assessment provider, Curriculum Associates, follows the highest level of student data privacy standards and are signators of the Student Data Privacy Pledge.
 The i-Ready Diagnostic is an adaptive test that adjusts each question to suit an individual student’s performance.
 Its purpose is not to give a score or grade but instead to determine individual academic needs.
 Students will take an assessment specifically created for his or her learning level.
 The i-Ready assessments are closely aligned to the Colorado Academic Standards and provide teachers detailed information in the various domains of literacy and numeracy.